Does Brewer’s Yeast Really Boost Breast Milk & Beef Up Muscles?

 When women are looking for foods to increase milk production, brewer’s yeast almost always makes the list—whether it comes from a magazine article, a chat with a lactation coach, or a Google search (1, 2).
 The reported benefits of brewer’s yeast, like easier let downs and ramped up supply, could explain why people used to tell lactating women to drink beer.

 Public service announcement: If you are breastfeeding, DO NOT DRINK BEER.
-The advice dates back to ancient times, but we now know some alcohol can transfer through breast milk (3) and it’s a big no-no for baby!
+The advice to chug a brewski dates back to ancient times, but we now know some alcohol can transfer through breast milk (3) and it can be a big no-no for baby!
 Brewer’s yeast, on the other hand, is alcohol-free and safe.

 Brewer’s yeast is rich in protein and iron.
 (Low iron levels have been linked to breastfeeding issues; 4).
 It’s also a good source of B vitamins and trace minerals, like selenium and chromium (5), all of which can support breast milk quality and production (6).
 Plus, brewer’s yeast contains ergosterol, a compound that supports healthy breast tissue and may inhibit breast cancer cell formation (7).